awarsha2/election-analysis/README.md

 - Software: Python 3.7.6, Visual Studio Code, version 1.72.2

 ## Results:
-The results of this audit are shown in the following text file, which can be found in the resources folder in the challenge folder.
+The results of this audit are shown in the following text file, which can be found in the resources folder in the challenge folder:

 [election_analysis.txt](Challenge/analysis/election_analysis.txt)